Telecom Billing - Discount Application

 Most discounts have a discount period associated with them, which can be any number of days, weeks, or months.
 This period can be used in three ways −

 To specify the time over which a threshold value is meant to be reached.

 To specify the frequency with which an absolute discount is meant to be applied.

 To specify how often the highest usage is determined for discounts with highest usage filters attached.

 Discounts could be pro-rated and non-prorated based on the requirement.
-If discount is pro-rated, then discount will be calculated based on the number of days service has been under use and in case of non-proration discount will be calculated for the whole period for which discount has been configured.
+If discount is pro-rated, then discount will be calculated based on the number of days service has been under use, and in case of non-proration discount, it will be calculated for the whole period for which discount has been configured.